-Gentle hands-on techniques are used to treat PGP, this treatment is carried out by a physiotherapist, chiropractor or osteopath with training and experience in treating PGP.
-Treatment involves a combination of joint realignment or mobilisation and soft tissue or muscle treatment including myofascial release, muscle energy techniques and trigger point release with or without the use of dry needling.
-Joints will need to be mobilised if they are stiff or 'stuck' and are not working symetrically.
-Muscles supporting the pelvis are also likely to become tight or go in to spasm as they are trying to compensate for the pain in one or more of your pelvic joints.
-This muscle tightness will need to be released to allow the joint/s to move normally and prevent the problem from happening again.
+Gentle hands-on techniques are used to treat PGP and these focus on making sure that the joints are moving symmetrically and normally, rather than focussing on treating pain.
+This treatment is offered by physiotherapists, chiropractors or osteopaths with training and experience in treating PGP.
+Treatment involves a combination of joint realignment or mobilisation and soft-tissue or muscle treatment including myofascial release, muscle energy techniques and trigger point release with or without the use of dry needling.
+Joints will need to be mobilised if they are stiff or 'stuck' and are not working symmetrically.
+Muscles supporting the pelvis are also likely to become tight or go into spasm if they are trying to compensate for the pain in one or more of your pelvic joints.
+This muscle tightness will often need to be released as part of the treatment to allow the joint/s to move normally and prevent the problem from occurring again.

 There are varying approaches to treating PGP, but the main things you should expect from your therapist are: